 During an engagement against the Japanese at the Little Pocket, John was credited with saving the lives of a tank crew.
-The tank had been set on fire with a hand grenade.
+The tank had been set on fire with a hand grenade and a bucket of gasoline.
 John grabbed a fire extinguisher and put the fire out saving the lives of the crew and saving the tank.

 As a member of Lt.
 Edward G. Winger’s tank crew, John was trapped in the tank when the Japanese, for the first time in the war, used flame and oil throwers against a tank.
 Lt.
 Winger’s crew was blinded by the flames and smoke which resulted in the tank being wedged between two trees.
 John, with the rest of the crew, abandoned the tank while under enemy fire and made their way back to American lines.
 In his attempt to get back to American lines, John was wounded.
 He was later awarded the Purple Heart.